Rebuilding Your Marriage After YOU Had the Affair

 To help you further on this point and many more, we have several articles you can read below that could help you if you have had an affair and you truly are serious about trying to repair your relationship with your spouse.
 We hope you will prayerfully read through them, asking the Lord to help you to learn what it is that is important for you to apply in your heart, mind and actions.

 The following article was written by James Vaughan, who knows first hand how difficult this journey can be because he has been there and has done that after he had an affair.
-He gives the following practical advice that might help you.
-Please click onto the web site link below to read:
+He gives the following practical advice that might help you, as you read and apply:

 To help you further, the following article was written by his wife Peggy, which might help you to better know how to help your spouse heal from the damage the affair has caused.
 Please click onto the web site link to read: